glints/flaredrop/readme.md

 There is an offline api that is used to create the signature, and an online api to get the Sequence, required to build the tx object.
 The online api is only used to get the Sequence.
 Nevertheless be carefull when using private keys on a computer connected to the internet.

+## How to use
+Download this repo on your own computer, and access it through your localhost.
+(I've used it on MAMP).

 I have used the code myself with 7 cold wallets, and I have not experienced any problems.
 This is a tool for ADVANCED users.
 If the above explanation sounds life a foreign language to you, please don't use it.

 You can also create your signed transaction by other means, and only use this tool to submit the tx, in that case simply click "Toggle sign/ submit form".
+Paste your signed transaction, and hit the submit button.

-If you want to create a new cold wallet, click on "Create address", and be sure to save the data secure before you use it.
+If you want to create a new cold wallet, click on "Create address", and be sure to save the data securely before you use it.

 ## Donations welcome

 rPxt8CQbkLZPyGTJMGcuiSoATVAN47V6Y9

-If someone would be interested in a bulk version for this tool, where you input a CSV, and get a CSV back with all the signed transactions, PM me on Github, I think I could make it in ~ 2 weeks, possibly faster.
+If someone would be interested in a bulk version of this tool, where you input a CSV/JSON, and get a CSV/JSON back with all the signed transactions, PM me on Github, I think I could make it in ~ 2 weeks, possibly faster.